 Feynman-style Hindu wedding program #Invitation Porn#geeky#programs June 3 | Guest post by Kiersten Kiersten decided that instead of explaining their upcoming Hindu wedding ceremony to everyone who would be attending, that she would just make a very detailed program to explain the goings on, and she drew inspiration from an extremely unlikely source.
 We decided we definitely needed a very detailed program to explain what is going on during our Hindu wedding ceremony.
 But there are little traditions and customs of weddings that aren't really part of the ceremony (like the whole "something blue" thing).
 I've been thinking about how to include those in the program without detracting from the "serious" stuff.
 Our guests would probably like to play the little games and get in on the fun bits of the ceremony, we just have to tell them what they are.
 Our problem was already solved… in the Richard Feynman Lectures on Physics.
 The serious ceremony stuff can go in the fat column, and fun little notes & pictures can go in the skinny column next to the related ceremony bits.
 And the Feynman layout worked really well… Click here to see the rest of the wedding program.
 It looks nice and will be really good at conveying information — even the format is communicative of the "serious important ceremony" + "fun little embellishments and traditions" idea.
 (It's in LaTeX — if anyone wants to steal the layout one day, I can help.)
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Guest post written by Kiersten Kiersten got her PhD in May of this year from a school in the midwest, and just moved to Boston.
 Her fiance is Indian and she's American so they're wedding will combine the things they like from each tradition and fill in the gaps with their own stuff.
 Oh yeah and she's a feminist who practices Brazilian Jiu Jitsu.
 So don't mess with her! http://offbeatbride.ning.com/profile/galaxie PREVIOUS Michelle & Philip's multi-cultural, 1930's, wedding and tea ceremony NEXT Should we mention our registry on invitations to our reception?
-Toggle comments [ 7 ] This is fantastic and what really surprised me, personally, was how much of the Hindu traditions outlined reflect what my partner and I believe and want for our ceremony.
+Toggle comments [ 8 ] This is fantastic and what really surprised me, personally, was how much of the Hindu traditions outlined reflect what my partner and I believe and want for our ceremony.
 It's very inspiring!
 I love offbeatbride for giving us all the opportunity to experience other cultures and customs in such a celebratory way.
 1 agrees Reply This is AMAZING!
 I shot a Hindu wedding last year, and while their program was good, it was NOTHING like this.
 Reply That is a great idea!
 Reply We did change one little bit of the ceremony from the original: kanya praktikaran ("presentation/introduction of the bride") is traditionally kanya daan ("giving-away of the bride").
 We might change it to something else still — my understanding of Sanskrit isn't very good so there are some questions of translation.
 Varakanya samashraya ("man and woman entering a covenant") is the frontrunner now, because apparently "praktikaran" has an implication of divine manifestation that's not very applicable for human subjects.
 For everything else, there are many different ways to interpret the Sanskrit text of the ceremony, and we attempted to choose the most simple, faithful and progressive ones.
 It involved a lot of googling for other couples' ceremony programs.
 There are some other ceremonies and traditional games that are supposed to occur after we've arrived at our new home (or the groom's family home) — but we're planning to do them at the reception.
 I'm not sure whether to include those in the program or write up a different little card for each table so the guests know what's going on.
 Reply I like the idea of a card at reception, perhaps making it part of the centerpiece or favors.
 Keep us updated please!
 Reply Galaxie, I absolutely love this!
 We are having a lot of people at our wedding that are not familiar with Indian customs.
 This would be such a helpful layout.
 Your work has really inspired more weddings than you might have thought!
 Would you mind sending us the final copy you ended up using?
 It would be very helpful!
 Thank you!
 Madhu Reply This is adorable!
 And so easy to comprehend.
 Can you send me the final draft as well?
 And could you send it in a word document so that I can personalize it for my brother's wedding?
+Reply This is wonderful!
+I'm getting getting married in April 2015 and as the Hindu half of the couple, I'm trying to put together a program for our guests.
+I would love if you could email me an editable copy of it!
+Thank you!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.